Physics Class 12 Syllabus

 Mass-energy relation, mass defect; binding energy per nucleon and its variation with mass number; nuclear fission, nuclear fusion.

 Unit IX: Electronic Devices

-Semiconductor diode - I-V characteristics in forward and reverse bias, diode as a rectifier;
+Semiconductor diode - I-V characteristics in forward and reverse bias, application of junction diode -diode as a rectifier.